 WHEN IS MY BALANCE DUE?

-The balance is due by 31 May 2019 (July retreat), or 5 July 2019 (August retreat).
-If we do not receive your balance by these respective dates, you will forfeit your place, as well as your deposit.
+The balance is due by 14 July 2023.
+If we do not receive your balance by this date, you will forfeit your place, as well as your deposit.

 HOW DO I GET TO PARCEVALL HALL/RYDAL HALL?

 Details of how to get to Rydal Hall can be found here and for Parcevall Hall they can be found here.
 Location and details of how to get to Stableside can be found on their website at: https://www.stablesideyork.co.uk/location/